Cdogsnappy/WITWAI/README.md

 We have implemented a multi-model pipeline in order to classify the country label of each image.
 This is utilizing an OCR text recognition model, a SotA LLM for language identification, an image segmentation model, and a deep feedforward network.
 All code is written in python, using either Jupyter notebooks or Python scripts.
 Implementation of the FFNN is handled in PyTorch.

+### Dataset(s)

+The initial dataset that was used during our pipeline testing is a set of 10,000 images and scraped from google street view.
+These can be found at [Google Street View](https://www.kaggle.com/datasets/paulchambaz/google-street-view/data) - the script *kaggle_data_prep.ipynb* can be used to collect this dataset.
+Images are 640x640.
+We found a very low density of text, as well as a low density of segmentable features, in this dataset, so this was only used for testing the initial implementation of our models, and was not used during model training.

 ### Data Processing

-The initial dataset that was used during our pipeline testing is a set of 10,000 images, scraped from google images, found at [Google Street View](https://www.kaggle.com/datasets/paulchambaz/google-street-view/data).

 ### OCR Language Guessing